EdgarSargsyan2001/CPU_simulator/README.md

    |    NOT     |        + -        |            - - -            |
    |    CMP     |        + -        |            + + +            |

-   > You can declare functions using "PROC:" function name and writing "ret" at the end
+   > You can declare functions using "PROC: function name " and writing "ret" at the end

    | isnt. name | argument   |
    | ---------- | ---------- |